Harpoon (missile): Harpoon Block II

-Harpoon Block II missiles are designated AGM/RGM/UGM-84L.
+Harpoon Block II missiles are designated A/R/UGM-84L.

 In early 2018, the U.S. State Department approved the sale of Harpoon Block II to the Mexican Navy for use on their future Sigma-class design frigates, the first of which is being built by Damen Schelde Naval Shipbuilding.

 Harpoon Block II+

 On 18 November 2015, the U.S. Navy tested the AGM-84N Harpoon Block II+ missile against a moving ship target.
 The Block II+ incorporates an improved GPS guidance kit and a net-enabled data-link that allows the missile to receive in-flight targeting updates.
-The Block II+ is planned to enter service in 2017.

-The USN intends to deploy the Harpoon Block II+ in late FY2018 by upgrading its existing inventory of Harpoon IC missiles.
+Introduction of the Block II+ was achieved in 2017 on the F/A-18E/F followed by the P-8A in 2019.

 Harpoon Block III

 Harpoon Block III was intended to be an upgrade package to the existing USN Block 1C missiles and Command Launch Systems (CLS) for guided missile cruisers, guided missile destroyers, and the F/A-18E/F Super Hornet fighter aircraft.
 After experiencing an increase in the scope of required government ship integration, test and evaluation, and a delay in development of a data-link, the Harpoon Block III program was canceled by the U.S. Navy in April 2009.